Australian State and Territory Budget insights 2025-2026

 The 2025-26 Northern Territory Budget has a focus on safety and security and addresses funding shortfalls in frontline government services.
 In addition, the Government is seeking to strengthen initiatives in health, infrastructure, and cost-of-living measures.
 New revenue measures include an increase to the payroll tax threshold and gambling tax changes.

-The Australian Capital Territory Budget for 2025-26 will be handed down on Tuesday, 24 June 2025.
-Our insights will be available here following the announcement.
+The 2025 Australian Capital Territory Budget was handed down on Tuesday, 24 June 2025.
+Our insights will be available shortly.

 Rachael Cullen